Travel guide Lisbonne

 Because of its geographical location, Lisbon was very early the object of all covetousness and occupied by peoples from all walks of life.
 The result of these multiple invasions can be seen above all in the architecture and cuisine.
 Despite everything, the Portuguese were able to appropriate these influences to make them their own traditions and know-how.
 This is how the Arab mosaics became azulejos, those beautiful earthenware tiles present on the facades and inside the buildings.
 From popular laments was born the fado, which can be heard all over Lisbon, wandering the streets.
 Lisbon is as popular as ever today.
 It is now the artists who come to leave their mark with street art frescoes everywhere.
 Not forgetting the mythical yellow tramway of the 1930s, a bit of a cliché, but a symbol of the sublime Lisbon

-The list of nicknames attributed to Lisboners is long, but"alfacinhas" is certainly our favorite.
-Literally "little salads" in Portuguese, this is how they've been affectionately referred to since the Middle Ages, when lettuce was abundantly cultivated in Lisbon.
-The crops have since disappeared, but the name has stuck!
+There's a long list of nicknames for the people of Lisbon, but "alfacinhas" is certainly our favorite.
+Literally "little lettuces" in Portuguese, this is how they've been affectionately referred to since the Middle Ages, when lettuce was abundantly cultivated in Lisbon.
+Since then, the crops have disappeared, but the name has stuck!

 27_Bacalhau © Natalia Mylova - Shutterstock.com.jpg